Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

 Let $\xi_x = \xi_x(\gamma^N)$ be the state of the edge $[x,x+{\bf e}^+_x]$, defined by:

 A block can be added/deleted to a droplet provided it has at least two neighbours of opposite colours, see Figure~\ref{fig_image_possible_jumps_beta_dynamics}.
 This means that the interface has a corner at this block, i.e. there is a point $x\in V(\gamma^N)$ (corresponding to the corner of the block) such that the two edges $[x+{\bf e}^-_x,x]$ and $[x,x+{\bf e}^+_x]$ are perpendicular.
-Orthogonality of the two edges can be stated as follows:
+Orthogonality of the two edges can equivalently be stated as follows:

-This condition coincides with the exclusion rule in a SSEP, provided each edge of $\gamma^N$ is associated with a site, and $\xi_\cdot$ is identified with the particle number (see the corresponding mapping in Figure~\ref{fig_Ising_ssep_no_bords} below).
-If $i\in (N^{-1}\Z)^2$ is the centre of the block with corner $x$, define then $(\gamma^N)^x$ as the curve $(\gamma^N)^i$ of~\eqref{eq_def_single_flips}, and set:
+Associating a site with each edge of $\gamma^N$ and viewing $\xi_\cdot$ as a configuration of particles (with e.g.~$\xi_x=1$ if there is a particle at $x$; the precise mapping is given later in Figure~\ref{fig_Ising_ssep_no_bords}), the right-hand side of~\eqref{eq_link_ssep_intro} says that a jump may occur in the contour dynamics when there is a particle at site $x+{\bf e}^-_x$ but not at site $x$ (or vice versa).
+This is precisely the exclusion condition of the SSEP.
+If $i\in (N^{-1}\Z)^2$ is the centre of the block with corner $x$, we can now define the curve $(\gamma^N)^x$ (involving the point $x$ of the interface) as the curve $(\gamma^N)^i$ of~\eqref{eq_def_single_flips}, and set:

-The indicator function above is related to the non-locality of the dynamics, see the right figure of Figure~\ref{fig_dyn_pas_monotone_et_non_local} and the second point of Remark~\ref{rmk_def_contour_dyn}.
+The indicator function above is related to the non-locality of the dynamics, see the right figure of Figure~\ref{fig_dyn_not_monotone_non_local} and the second point of Remark~\ref{rmk_def_contour_dyn}.
 We will also say that "$x$ is flipped" to mean that the block with centre $i$ is added or deleted.
-The connection with the SSEP is further discussed in Section~\ref{sec_heuristics}. \\ Recalling the jump rates at the poles in Definition~\ref{def_contour_dynamics}, the generator $\lcal_\beta$ of the contour dynamics at $\beta>0$ then acts on functions $f:\Omega^N_{\text{mic}}\rightarrow\R$ according to:
+The connection with the SSEP is further discussed in Section~\ref{sec_heuristics}.